jacobitosuperstar/jacobitosuperstar.github.io/content/posts/nepobabies/index.en.md

 As an example, we will create two generic views that each will handle something different.
-Taking into account good API practices, normally within the root of an url, we would do normally two things, a GET method to receive all of the instances of the objects that belong to that url and a POST method to create a new entry of said object.
+Taking into account good API practices, normally within the root of a route, we would do normally two things, a GET method to receive all of the instances of the objects that belong to that route and a POST method to create a new entry to the database.

 ```Python
 class BaseListView(BaseMixin, View):